metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/_index.md

 ```
 {{< code "paired_exact.fastq" "fastq" true >}}

-On that trivial data set, both results, `paired.fastq` and `paired_exact.fastq`, are identical in terms of consensus sequence.
+For this trivial data set, both results, `paired.fastq` and `paired_exact.fastq`, are identical with respect to the consensus sequence.
-But annotations are different.
-By using the diff UNIX command, it's possible to compare the two files:
+But the annotations are different.
+Using the UNIX diff command, it's possible to compare the two files:

 ```bash
 diff -u paired.fastq paired_exact.fastq